 Up to three scholarships are available each year and STWLC covers the cost of tuition fees for the two years of A-level study (or provides money towards the tuition in partnership with the awarding school by arrangement with the school).

-In the past four years The Sir Thomas White Loan Charity has awarded scholarships to young people at Leicester High School, Leicester Grammar School and Ratcliffe College.
+In previous years The Sir Thomas White Loan Charity has awarded scholarships to young people at Leicester High School, Leicester Grammar School and Ratcliffe College.

 Young people who wish to apply for the scholarship should:

 - Live permanently in Leicester, Leicestershire or Rutland;

 - Currently be attending a state school in Leicester, Leicestershire or Rutland;

 - Expect to gain at least 9 GCSEs graded from 7 – 9.
 References will be taken from the current school to confirm this;